yuriyzubov/image_harvest/README.md

 It really might seem like building the scheduler by implementing a pool of tasks is the way to go to distribute tasks between workers.
 In case when each block is independent, that would make a perfect sense.
 However, there are also cases, when each block would depend on the neighboring data, for example - connected component analysis or tiling.
 Knowing this, I would try to impelement direct acyclical graph approach, as it would allow to avoid data artefacts caused by a lack of information exchange between blocks.
 I also would implement an extra queue to collect failed tasks for a retry.

-I think that I adding preliminary test run for the few tasks to check the utilization of the GPU is a good idea.
+I think that adding preliminary test run for the few tasks to check the utilization of the GPU is a good idea.
 There might be a situation when a GPU would sit idle for a substantial time of the compute cycle, expecting the data to load/unload.

 Implementing task batching.
 It is useful to reduce potential direct acyclical graph size, to prevent the scheduler overhead.